01 of 08

 Finally, here are some tips to consider:

-To keep the loop of your beading wire large enough, try inserting one side your your round-nosed pliers into the loop while you pull the wire tight.
+- To keep the loop of your beading wire large enough, try inserting one side of your round-nosed pliers into the loop while you pull the wire tight.

 - Use sterling tube-shaped crimp beads rather than the base metal round beads.
 They are much easier to work with, especially for beginners.